Xtremefaith/div-starter/README.md

     * *...more to come*

 * **Activate the your Child Theme**
     + You can change the folder name to anything, suggested format: `div-project-slug`
     + Update the child `style.css`
         + * **always make sure the template matches the folder name of the starter theme `div-starter`** *.
     + Update the logo-login.png and any of the login.scss styles you want to customize the login page for your client/project
-+ Check out the documentation page: **Div Truth Options->Documentation** (more documentation to come)
 + Be sure to setup the **Dev Tools Page**
     + Brand your child theme
     + Add contributor details
     + Google Analytics
     + Sitemap
     + Social Media APIs